AberDerBart/mpdscheduler/README.md

 ## Supported features

 * sleep - lets mpd fade out and stop the playback after a specified amount of time
+* alarm - lets mpd start playback fade in at a specified point in time
+* list all sleep timers and alarms
+* cancel scheduled sleep timers and alarms

 ## Usage